alanng10/class-lang/Info/Article/Word/a.md

 Word "wid" has meaning that is length horizontal.

-Word "heg" has meaning that is length vertical.
+Word "het" has meaning that is length vertical.

 Word "dep" has meaning that is length frontal.